ebu/ebucore/CONTRIBUTING.md

 8. You can now go back to the Github web client where your commits will appear on line.
 9. You can now CREATE A PULL REQUEST.
 This will notify the community of your contribution and call for review.
    If the review is positive, or after comments ahve been addressed, the changes will be merged with the Master branch.

+DOCUMENTATION UPDATES

+Please use the "track changes" mode when updating the documentation.
+This will help reviewer identify and review your edits.

 Thank you for your suggestions!